shushcat/cs586-group_project/README.md

     - [x] Pick subject area.
 What is this database about?
 Write 1--2 paragraphs giving a general description and background information.
     - [x] List 20 questions as examples the database might help to answer.
     - [x] Describe sources and ingestion scheme.
 We will need at least several hundred rows of data.
 Present this as a paragraph.
 Be specific.
+- [x] Collect datasets
+- [ ] Describe all retrieval and normalization steps per dataset.
-- [ ] Collect datasets
+- [ ] List fields and span for each dataset
 - [ ] Trim datasets
 	- [ ] Check for overlapping timespan
-- [ ] Describe all retrieval and normalization steps per dataset.
 - [ ] Deliverable 2 (due 2025-03-07)
 	- [ ] ER diagram
 		- 6--10 tables